anze3db/blog/_posts/2024-06-14-fedidevs-update-2.md

 ## Struggles

-I'm still struggling with the number one issue with all side projects: distribution.
+I'm still struggling with the number one issue with all side projects: **distribution**.
 How do I get people to try out what I've built?

 Adding conference features worked great with this since it allows me to naturally mention fedidevs during conferences, which has helped a lot with reaching new people.